How does Flexi-T work?

 Why should I choose a Flexi-T instead of other contraception methods?
 This is a personal decision which only you can make.
 Enclosed video will show you the advantages of the Flexi-T in comparison to other methods for contraception so you can easily choose what’s best for you.

 It is advised to have your physician check the presence and correct position of the IUD after your first cycle and after approximately 6 months.
-Since self-examination is hardly possible, please consult your physician if you have any doubt on the correct position of your IUD.
+Although self-examination is possible to a limited extend, it may not provide the correct information, so please consult your physician if you have any doubt on the correct position of your IUD.

 If you are taking any medication, especially anticoagulants (blood thinners) notify your physician first.
 If you are receiving electrotherapy or radiotherapy, notify your doctor that you are using a copper IUD.